pgManage/pgManage/INSTALL_LIBPQ.md

 Make sure that once you finished editing your `~/.profile` that you get out of that shell and get back in so that the change takes effect.

 The path to your libpq can be found with `pg_config`.
-The Postage configure process attempts to do this for you but if it can't find `pg_config` then it will fail.
+The PgManage configure process attempts to do this for you but if it can't find `pg_config` then it will fail.
 To fix this situation you need to add `pg_config` to your path.

 ## PROBLEM 2: I DON'T HAVE LIBPQ